-Pupils will have the opportunity to consolidate and extend their skills in the main team sports that they currently specialise in throughout the school year such as netball, football, hockey, rugby, rounders and cricket.
-There will also be greater opportunities to develop skills in athletics, tennis and swimming and the chance to increase fitness levels and gain a wider appreciation of different methods of training, fitness testing and leadership skills.
-There will also be exciting opportunities to try other sports and team building activities to stimulate interest and challenge pupils to develop new skills and knowledge.
-The pupils will participate in sessions to learn the fundamentals of first aid and cardiopulmonary resuscitation (CPR) skills.
-They will also have the opportunity to learn personal survival skills in the school swimming pool.
-There is flexibility in the planned curriculum to offer the pupils a degree of ownership over their activities and it is perfect for those pupils who want to increase their sports contact time, learn new skills and facilitate the achievement of their sporting potential.
+Pupils will have the opportunity to consolidate and extend their skills in the main team sports that they currently specialise in throughout the school year such as netball, football, hockey, rugby, running and cricket.
+There will also be greater opportunities to increase fitness levels and gain a wider appreciation of different methods of training, fitness testing and leadership skills.
+There will also be exciting opportunities to try other sports as well as other activities such as team building.
+This option will provide pupils with the start of a pathway to our Sports Science subject in the 13s, then allowing for a smooth transition into possible GCSE and A-Level choices in the future.

 Summative assessment in PE is ongoing and will take place through verbal feedback in lessons.
 Pupils will also be encouraged to assess their own and others' performance and give constructive feedback.
-Pupils will be assessed in line with the school's marking and assessment policy with grades recorded in progress and end of term reports.
+Pupils will be assessed in line with the School's marking and assessment policy with grades recorded in progress and end of term reports.